 If required, the treatment options are as follows:

-- Tongue ulcers caused due to trauma, which have developed over one week, can generally be effectively treated with anesthetic anti-inflammatory throat spray or mouthwash.
+- Tongue ulcers due to trauma, which have developed over one week, can be effectively treated with anesthetic anti-inflammatory throat spray or mouthwash.
 These help in healing the ulcer and maintaining good oral hygiene.